 In 2019, an estimated 64 million Americans collected Social Security benefits, and 61% of Americans aged 60 to 70 view Social Security as an “extremely important” source of income.
 Nevertheless, a great deal of confusion exists around the rules and this often causes people to miss out on much needed money.
 Knowing how age impacts Social Security is important, but it is but a first step on a journey of education.

-Increasingly, online Social Security blogs and free calculators are emerging to help people avoid costly mistakes (we believe the SimplyWise Calculator is the best).
+Increasingly, online blogs and free Social Security benefits calculators are emerging to help people avoid costly mistakes (we believe the SimplyWise Calculator is the best).
 Hopefully, with better education around the topic, Americans can maximize what they’ve earned.